Knight at HOME at the Movies

 A Mighty Heart – I think Angelina Jolie's turn as Marianne Pearl, the journalist and wife

-of kidnapped and later murdered journalist Daniel Pearl, her husband in
+of kidnapped and later murdered journalist Daniel Pearl, her husband in A Mighty Heart

 was tremendously moving.
 Her assurance confirmed her as a leading actress to reckon